Course maps

 | Run | run, running |

 Each layer should contain one or more Placemarks with LineString geometry defining the route.
+A layer can contain multiple Placemarks — for example, a bike course with a separate approach segment and a lap segment.

 If the KML doesn't have named Folder or Document containers, the system falls back to checking individual Placemark names.

-Example using Folder containers
+Example KML — Folder containers

 <kml xmlns="http://www.opengis.net/kml/2.2">